-When should I start thinking about thank you cards?
+When should you send wedding thank you cards?

 In fact, before your wedding is actually the perfect time to be thinking about your wedding thank you cards.
-Instead of having to do even more wedding-related admin after you have wed, why not order your thank you cards at the same time as your wedding invitations?
-That would mean that you could get them designed and printed at the same time, saving you time and money, as well as keeping the theme beautifully tied together.
-Here are some more tips on writing your thank you cards here.
+Instead of having to do even more wedding-related admin after you have wed.
+You can order your thank you cards at the same time as your wedding invites.
+That would mean that you could get them designed and printed at the same time.
+This is saving you time and money, as well as keeping the theme beautifully tied together.
+Here are some more tips on writing your thank you cards.